-Homey restaurant with high ceilings and big windows made for a light and unique airy atmosphere.
-Perfect for family gatherings, more prominent groups and dinner dates.
+Homey restaurant with high ceilings and big windows made for a light and unique airy ambiance.
+It has a friendly atmosphere, perfect for family gatherings, more prominent groups and dinner dates.

 The Roasted Pepper & Artichoke Bake is perfect for an appetizer with roasted red and poblano peppers, Boursin, parmesan, feta, spinach, and artichokes baked and served with grilled baguette, pita crisps, and white corn tortilla chips.

 The Chicken Gyro with grilled chicken breast, feta cheese, cucumber, red onion and tomato on toasted naan bread with a creamy feta dressing and the Balsamic grilled chicken breast topped with sun-dried tomato pesto, a melted Italian five-cheese blend, drizzled with reduced balsamic and topped with scallions and served with garlic mashed potatoes & fresh steamed veggies are absolutely delicious.

 I have probably had the best burger in MI in Salt & Pepper.
 Delicious, juicy and I didn’t need to add any condiments.
 I had the sweet potato fries and the beer ale; the fries were cooked to complete perfection with a lovely crunch on the outside and sweet and warm inside.

 They have an excellent selection of adult beverages as well!